monitoringartist/dockbix-xxl/README.md

 - **Sh files**: All `*.sh*` files are processed as scripts and they are intended for user custom API scripting.
 Env variables `XXL_apiuser, XXL_apipass` should be used for API authentication.

+- **SQL files**: All `*.sql*` files are processed as SQL commands on Zabbix DB.
+It's useful for features, which are not available through Zabbix API, such as regular expression definition, etc.

 # HTTPS web interface

 Example: set up nginx - customize [default.conf](https://github.com/monitoringartist/dockbix-xxl/blob/master/Dockerfile/dockbix-xxl/container-files-zabbix/etc/nginx/hosts.d/default.conf)